-- Infections mostly causing rhabdomyolysis include coxsackie virus, malaria, herpes virus, influenza virus, HIV, legionella, and salmonella.
+- Infections mostly causing rhabdomyolysis include coxsackievirus, malaria, herpes virus, influenza virus, HIV, Legionella, and salmonella.

 - Drugs and toxins which cause rhabdomyolysis are alcohol, sedative-hypnotics, cocaine, methadone, antilipemic drugs, and many others.

 Since myoglobinuria is directly related to muscle injury, it is difficult to assess its stand-alone incidence.
-However, it is mostly seen in young population due to more incidences of infection as well as trauma.
+However, it is mostly seen in the young population due to more incidences of infection as well as trauma.
 The athletic population is also much more prone to injuries and rhabdomyolysis, hence the increased incidence of myoglobinuria in that population.
 Similarly, in the young population, there is an increased incidence of infections leading to myositis, ultimately increasing the cases of myoglobinuria in that population.
-Rhabdomyolysis and crush syndromes are also common results of natural disasters like earthquakes, so myoglobinuria is also more commonly seen in the affected population of these disasters.
+Rhabdomyolysis and crush syndromes are also common results of natural disasters such as earthquakes, so myoglobinuria is also more commonly seen in the affected population of these disasters.

 Myoglobinuria occurs due to excess myoglobin in the blood resulting from the damage to the cell membrane of myocytes.
 It can be caused by a direct injury that damages the cells.
 The intracellular contents, including myoglobin, enters the bloodstream.
 Alternatively, this damage to the cell membrane can be a result of metabolic disturbances.

 In the case of metabolic factors, the damage to myocytes occurs mostly due to the lack of ATP.
-Adenosine Triphosphate (ATP) is critical to the myocytes, and its levels should be maintained above a certain level to keep the cell viable.
+Adenosine triphosphate (ATP) is critical to the myocytes, and its levels should be maintained above a certain level to keep the cell viable.
 The common substrates for ATP production are glycogen and triglycerides.
 Therefore, any defect in the metabolism of these substrates leads to rhabdomyolysis, especially when the person is involved in ATP requiring activities like strenuous exercise.

 In addition to the release of myoglobin, during this process of cell death, the myocytes can accumulate large amounts of fluid, which can lead to hypovolemia as well.

-After cell death, other intracellular contents like creatine kinase (CK), phosphate, and potassium are also released into the blood along with myoglobin, which can lead to electrolyte abnormalities, most important of which is hyperkalemia as it can lead to cardiac rhythm abnormalities if not corrected appropriately.
+After cell death, other intracellular contents like creatine kinase (CK), phosphate, and potassium are also released into the blood along with myoglobin, which can lead to electrolyte abnormalities, the most important of which is hyperkalemia as it can lead to cardiac rhythm abnormalities if not corrected appropriately.